elzekool/TalkMachineLearning/slides.md

 # Decission Tree classifier
 A decission tree classifier is a classifier that uses a tree of conditions with a true or false branch for each condition.
 Those conditions are inferred from training.

-* **Advantages** of a decission tree classifier are that it can be used for ordinal and categorical data and combinations of them, their simple to understand and is unsensitive about value bias and scale differences.
+* **Advantages** of a decission tree classifier are that it can be used for ordinal and categorical data and combinations of them, they are simple to understand and is unsensitive about value bias and scale differences.

 * **Disadvantages** are that for linear data the tree tends to get overly complex and sensitive to noice and overfitting also can happen quickly.